nicholaswilde/recipes/docs/mexican/butternut-squash-tostadas.md

 ### Step 7

 Arrange the tortillas on a plate.
 Add salsa, the sautéed vegetable bean mixture and the roasted butternut squash.
-Top with red cabbage, cilantro, and Mexicrema dressing or guacamole.
+Top with red cabbage, cilantro, and [Mexicrema dressing][1] or guacamole.

 ## :link: Source

 - <https://nutritionstudies.org/recipes/main-dish/butternut-squash-tostadas/>

+[1]: ../sauces/mexicrema-dressing.md